kukuu/integration/severless-computing-v-containers.md

 ## What is serverless computing?

 Serverless applications are broken up into functions, and hosted by a third-party vendor who charges the application developer only based on the amount of time each function runs.
-For more on serverless computing, see What is serverless computing?

 ## What are the key differences between serverless computing and containers?